kandonie/hugo-theme-shell/content/posts/experience.md

 At Lockheed Martin, I work on testing, developing, and maintaining a high-fidelity weapon controls simulation for the US Navy's missile defense system.
-My work has included increasing automated tasks in our daily software testing, investigating issues through root cause analysis, and extending features to improve the simulation.
+My work has included increasing automated tasks in our daily software testing, investigating issues through root cause analysis, performing code reviews, and extending features to improve the simulation.
 I have gained experience using a variety of Eclipse and commandline tools to navigate and debug a very large codebase with over half a million lines of code.
+I have also worked on troubleshooting electrical hardware and identifying the cause of circuit test failures.

-**Skills: git, linux, gdb, C++, python, JIRA, Jenkins, Valgrind, Coverity, regression testing, Eclipse**
+**Skills: git, linux, gdb, C++, python, JIRA, Jenkins, Valgrind, Coverity, regression testing, Eclipse, circuit troubleshooting**

 <br>
 <br>